 Imagine this.
-You book the trip of a lifetime to Fairbanks, Alaska to see the Northern Lights.
+You book the trip of a lifetime to Fairbanks, Alaska, to see the Northern Lights.
 You find flights, and a cute Airbnb, and begin booking tours like dog sledding and seeing the ice museum.
 Everything is falling into place, and then you look up the weather forecast….-40 Degrees.
-You panic a little, try to reason, and then stare blankly at your closet trying to identify every warm article of clothing that you have available.
+You panic a little, try to reason, and then stare blankly at your closet, trying to identify every warm article of clothing that you have available.
 Or at least that’s what I experienced.
-Well, I got it all together to figure out a packing list when visiting Alaska in Winter.
+Well, I got it all together to figure out what to pack when visiting Alaska in Winter.

-This article has everything I brought on my four-day Northern Lights Trip to Alaska as well as some helpful information about renting winter gear as well.
+This article has everything I brought on my four-day Northern Lights Trip to Alaska, as well as some helpful information about renting winter gear.
 Some of my clothes are no longer in production or have since been updated, so I am linking to the closest match if that is the case!

 So, let’s get to my packing list for visiting Alaska in Winter!